 Submarines have only one way to see other submerged objects

 Submarines have only one way to see or locate other submerged objects—Sound Navigation And Ranging (SONAR).
-Submarines constantly emit sound waves as they navigate underwater.
+They constantly emit sound waves as they navigate underwater.
 When these sound waves strike another submerged object (such as an enemy submarine) they bounce off them.
 The ‘host’ submarine then reads these bounced-back signals and makes an educated guess about the location of the enemy sub.

 Although there are other technologies (such as GPS) that supplement this process, SONAR is by far the most reliable, and therefore the most commonly used tech used to see and track other submerged objects from within a submarine.